 In accordance with the Corporations Act, the Company may, with the agreement of an Ordinary Shareholder, buyback Ordinary Shares from such Ordinary Shareholder.
 In certain circumstances (for example where specified buyback limits are to be exceeded or the buy-back is selective), the buy-back would be subject to the approval of the Ordinary Shareholders by special resolution at a general meeting.
-Upon registration of the transfer of the Ordinary Shares acquired by the Company in a buy-back, the Ordinary Shares would be deemed to be cancelled.
-Any buybacks of Ordinary Shares would also be subject to compliance with applicable Canadian securities laws requiring that either the offer be made to all shareholders, or that an exemption from such requirement be available, for example in connection with a normal course issuer bid through the facilities of a stock exchange.
+Upon registration of the transfer of the Ordinary Shares acquired by the Company in a buy-back, the Ordinary Shares must be cancelled.
+Any buy-backs of Ordinary Shares would also be subject to compliance with applicable Canadian securities laws requiring that either the offer be made to all shareholders, or that an exemption from such requirement be available, for example in connection with a normal course issuer bid through the facilities of a stock exchange.